-Pastor John, before taking your leave of absence in 2010, you preached an important sermon at Bethlehem Baptist Church titled, “How Much Does God Love This Church?" (that was on April 18, 2010).
+Pastor John, before taking your leave of absence in 2010, you preached an important sermon at Bethlehem Baptist Church on April 18, 2010, titled, “How Much Does God Love This Church?.”
 The sermon deals with the fact that God does make much of us, as Christians.
-It would eventually become a new chapter, titled, “God Does Make Much of Us,” in your recently re-released book, Brothers, We Are Not Professionals.
+It would eventually become a new chapter titled, “God Does Make Much of Us,” in your recently re-released book, Brothers, We Are Not Professionals.
 Explain the background to this sermon and chapter, and its importance in your thinking.
 God does make much of us.
-Was this point a correction to your theology, was it a deepening, or a broadening?
+Was this point a correction to your theology — was it a deepening, or a broadening?
 How do you think of it?

-The answer I meant for people to give was: “God’s true love, the highest divine love, is not mainly God making much of us, but giving the highest price imaginable in his Son to free us from our bondage to joy-destroying self so that we can enjoy making much of him forever.”
-I really believe with all my heart, Tony, that human beings are created for joy in God, for admiring God, for being amazed at God, for standing in awe of God, and wondering at God, and God is the source of all that.
-And anything that de-tracts from that I am going to resist with all my might.
+The answer I meant for people to give was, “God’s true love — the highest divine love — is not mainly God making much of us, but giving the highest price imaginable in his Son to free us from our bondage to joy-destroying self, so that we can enjoy making much of him forever.”
+I really believe with all my heart that human beings are created for joy in God, for admiring God, for being amazed at God, for standing in awe of God, and wondering at God.
+And God is the source of all that.
+And I am going to resist with all my might anything that detracts from that.
 We are created for joy in God.

-- He makes much of us by making us his fellow heirs with his Son who owns everything.
+He makes much of us by making us his fellow heirs with his Son who owns everything (Romans 8:17).

-- He makes much of us by making us sit with him at table and he serves us according to Luke 12.
+He makes much of us by making us sit with him at table and he serves us according to Luke 14 (Luke 14:15–17).

-- He makes much of us by appointing us to carry out the judgment of angels.
-Good night!
+He makes much of us by appointing us to carry out the judgment of angels (1 Corinthians 6:3).
+Goodnight!
 What an incredible role that he gives to us.

-- He makes much of us by ascribing value to us.
-You are more valuable than the birds.
-You are the apple of my eye.
+He makes much of us by ascribing value to us.
+You are more valuable than the birds (Matthew 10:31).
+You are the apple of my eye (Psalm 17:8).

-- He makes much of us by giving us a glorious body like Jesus’ body that will reflect his glory like Jesus did.
+He makes much of us by giving us a glorious body like Jesus’s body that will reflect his glory like Jesus did (Philippians 3:21).

-- And he makes much of us, most amazingly of all, by saying that we will sit with Christ on his throne, whatever that means.
+And he makes much of us, most amazingly of all, by saying that we will sit with Christ on his throne, whatever that means.
 I mean we will be co-rulers of the world!
+(Revelation 3:21).

-So there is just no doubt — and I have never doubted — that God makes much of us in all these senses.
-So it is not a change of theology, but it is a re-prioritization because I didn’t preach those seven points in those sermons where I asked that question usually.
-I left that unsaid, feeling like the other needed the emphasis and I have now tried to balance that better by drawing people’s attention to the truth that God does make much of us.
+There is just no doubt — and I have never doubted — that God makes much of us in all these senses.
+So it is not a change of theology, but it is a re-prioritization, because I didn’t preach those seven points in those sermons where I asked that question usually.
+I left that unsaid, feeling like the other needed the emphasis, and I have now tried to balance that better by drawing people’s attention to the truth that God does make much of us.